 The lack of inline controls on the aux cable does make the accessory seem somewhat impractical, but thankfully, it’s unnecessary since the HD 4.40 BT maintains the same sound quality in wired mode.
 You certainly get more than your money’s worth with these cheap wireless headphones.

-Thanks to a recent price drop, Samsung's last-gen Galaxy Buds are available for under $100.
+The Galaxy Buds are cheap for a reason: they've been replaced several times over, most recently by the Samsung Galaxy Buds Pro.
+Still, these old-timers are still a viable bargain, especially for under $100.
 Whether you’re an Android or iPhone user, these buds work equally well across both mobile platforms and have a host of features that make them more advanced than the AirPods.
 In addition to providing near-instant pairing, they also have wireless charging capability – all you need is one of Samsung's S10 phones (or any other recently launched Galaxy smartphone) and you can share power between devices.

 The Galaxy Buds deliver great sound in a lightweight, sweatproof casing with up to 6 hours of battery life.
 An update brings some other great features, such as hands-free access to the Bixby assistant and the ability to tweak equalizer settings with your voice.
 And a new gesture enables ambient sound mode by holding down the touchpad on the earbud.